deankoch/UYRW_data/markdown/demo_baseflow.md

     ##  $ current_value: chr "1"
     ##  $ replacement  : chr "2"

-The new ‘string’ field looks fine so we go ahead and overwrite the file on disk with argument `preview=FALSE`
+The ‘current\_value’ and ‘replacement’ fields are as expected, so we go ahead and overwrite the file on disk with argument `preview=FALSE`.
+We can reverse this change by the same process, manually specifying the old value (pet = 1).
+Be aware that rswat doesn’t keep any kind of changelog, so it’s always a good idea to have a backup of your “TxtInOut” folder, or an easy way of regenerating it (eg with `qswat_run`), before experimenting with the config files.

 ``` r
 # write the changes
 rswat_write(codes, preview=FALSE, quiet=TRUE)
 ```

-The SWAT+ executable will now use the Hargreaves-Samani method for estimation.
-The Hargreaves-Samani coefficient, ‘harg\_pet’, that turned up earlier in the search for ‘IPET’ is no longer inactive, so we need to assign it a sensible value.
-For now I just use the example value appearing in the I/O docs - we will tune it later.
+“codes.bsn” is now configured such that SWAT+ simulations will now use Hargreaves-Samani for PET.
+This model has a parameter ‘harg\_pet’, that turned up earlier in the search for ‘IPET’.
+Since it’s no longer inactive, we need to assign it a sensible value.

 ``` r
 # open the container file for 'harg_pet' and print a summary